renaissance-benchmarks/renaissance/README.md

 - `page-rank` - Runs a number of PageRank iterations, using RDDs. (default repetitions: 20)

 #### database

 - `db-shootout` - Executes a shootout test using several in-memory databases. (default repetitions: 16)

 #### dummy

-- `dummy` - A dummy benchmark, which does no work.
-It is used only to test the harness. (default repetitions: 20)
+- `dummy` - A dummy benchmark which only serves to test the harness. (default repetitions: 20)

 #### jdk-concurrent

 - `fj-kmeans` - Runs the k-means algorithm using the fork/join framework. (default repetitions: 30)

 - `future-genetic` - Runs a genetic algorithm using the Jenetics library and futures. (default repetitions: 50)

 #### jdk-streams